-5 Signs you should start to look for a new job
+5 Signs you should look for a new job

 Deciding to look for a new job is never easy and it’s hard to decide whether to start looking.